 The City of Lebanon's drinking water comes from a confined underground aquifer.
 Before distribution, the drinking water is processed at either our Chicago Street Treatment Facility or our Sugar Creek Treatment Facility.
 Each facility has five groundwater wells ranging from 90 to 180 feet deep that draw water from the aquifer.
 The total daily pumping capacity of these wells is just over 4 million gallons a day.

-The well water is treated using aeration to reduce volatile organic compounds, hydrogen sulfide (an odor causing compound) and iron.
+The well water is treated using aeration to reduce volatile organic compounds, hydrogen sulfide (an odorcausing compound), and iron.
 The water is then run through filters to remove the iron.
-The water is then disinfected (using chlorine gas), prior to sending it into the distribution system and to you, the consumer.
+The water is then disinfected (using chlorine gas) prior to sending it into the distribution system and to you, the consumer.
+Please contact us if you would like more information on our Wellhead Protection Program.